College of Liberal Arts & Social Sciences > Centers & Institutes > Center for Latino Research > Diálogo > Submission Guidelines

 Manuscripts should be submitted in English or Spanish, in Word format, via email to email@example.com.
 We wish to affirm the linguistic diversity of our communities, so we will do our best to consider submissions in other languages, but an initial email should contain a short abstract of the article in English or Spanish.

 Please double space the entire manuscript, including all notes and bibliographical references, and make sure all pages are numbered consecutively.
 Scholarly articles should not normally exceed 8,000 words in length.
-Submissions generally use MLA or APA styles.
+Submissions may only use MLA or APA styles.

 Manuscripts should not contain any author details to preserve anonymity during the peer review process.
 Authors should include a 100-word abstract and up to 5 keywords at the beginning of the manuscript.